 Camp health care teams faced three major challenges in 2019: measles, CBD oil, and staff mental health concerns.
-Did your camp encounter any of these issues?
+Did your camp encounter any other health concerns in 2019?
 How equipped was your staff to manage them?

-Reviewing your camp's experiences, plus its injury and illness reports, can help you identify which situations may merit a different approach next season.
-Now is a good time to explore what education, training, or resources could help your team be better prepared to manage health and medical issues next year.
+Reviewing your camp's experiences, plus its injury and illness reports, can help you identify which situations may merit a different approach in the coming season.
+Explore what education, training, or resources could help your team be better prepared to manage health and medical issues this year.